Gait analysis

 from paradigma.util import load_tsdf_dataframe

-# Set the path to the data file location
+# Set the path to where the prepared data is saved and load the data.

 # Load the data from the file